RuthvikStyle/XenonStack/README.md

 ## Setup and Installation
 Follow these steps to set up and run the project locally:

-Clone the Repository: git clone https://github.com/your-username/my-website.git cd my-website
+1. Clone the Repository: `git clone https://github.com/your-username/my-website.git cd my-website`

-Install Dependencies:
+2. Install Dependencies:

-npm install
+`npm install`

-Database Setup:
+3. Database Setup:
+a.
 Ensure you have MongoDB installed and running.
+b.
 Configure the database connection in server.js.

-Run the Server:
+4. Run the Server:

-node server.js
+`node server.js`

-Access the Website:
+5. Access the Website:
-Open your web browser and go to http://localhost:3000 to view the website.
+Open your web browser and go to `http://localhost:3000` to view the website.

 ## Dependencies
 The project relies on the following Node.js packages: